 Much like traditional braces with metal brackets and wires, clear plastic aligners apply pressure to teeth and help them shift into alignment.
 The user wears each set of aligners for a couple weeks before moving on to a new set.
 The end result, hopefully, is an even perfect smile.

-It’s easier for many kids to brush and floss without having to maneuver around wires and brackets.
+It’s easier for many kids to brush and floss without having to manoeuvre around wires and brackets.
 And better oral hygiene usually means fewer cavities.

 Many children and teens get self-conscious when they have a mouthful of braces.
 Because clear plastic aligners are less noticeable, your child may not feel as conspicuous.
 This may be beneficial for their mental health, too.